aosp-forking/docs/README.md

 2. - The maintainers should test every update before upload in our OTA.
 3. - The maintainers must keep the authorship of Git commits on everything that they'll make a change, even it's your device tree, kernel or ROM sources.
 Lots of git commit --amend and force-pushes are acceptable.
 4. - Relationships fights can be done in PM on Telegram or XDA.
-5. - The maintainers also need to add 'export KRAKEN_BUILD_TYPE=OFFICIAL' in their build environment so OTA app will be included.
+5. - The maintainers also need to add **export CUSTOM_BUILD_TYPE=OFFICIAL** in their build environment so OTA app will be included.

 ### Hosting
 Our files are hosted on the SourceForge server, you will receive the credentials when you join the team.